 But with this open approach it’s clear that Bentley is playing the long game—a smart strategy considering the long lifecycle of infrastructure assets.

 Cumins pointed out that the software and platform used to manage these assets will evolve considerably over time.
-“So, by ensuring that our systems remain open, we allow organization to adopt new technologies and innovations while still being able to access and build on their historical data,” he said.
+“So, by ensuring that our systems remain open, we allow organisations to adopt new technologies and innovations while still being able to access and build on their historical data,” he said.

 Of course, it’s possible that future platforms may not even be developed by Bentley, but the key takeaway for customers investing in the Bentley iTwin ecosystem is this: they will always have the freedom to choose.